 5th Floor Castle Buildings,

 Please note that the Board will also visit various locations of Agencies and these are largely in the Belfast are.

 Frequency and timing of board/committee meetings

-Board meetings have recently moved to roughly every 6 weeks.
+Board meetings are currently held every 6 weeks.